RuleML/deliberation-ruleml/README.md

-6. When your fix is finished (or far enough along that you want some review), update your repository (again) from the RuleML repo online.([2]) This time, instead of using "pull" (which is a shortcut for "fetch-merge"), we will use "fetch-rebase".
+6. When your fix is finished (or far enough along that you want some review), update your repository (again) from the RuleML repo online.([2])
-  Rebase is an alternative to merge that re-writes history regarding the order and granularity of commits[5].

   a) Fetch from the central RuleML repository:

-    $ git fetch

-  b) If nothing was fetched, and you made only one or a few commits, you may continue with step 4.
-   Otherwise, rebase* interactively:

-    $ git rebase -i
+    $ git pull

 7. Push your commits to a new branch in your remote fork.([2])

-    $ git push myFork Issue#45
+    $ git push myFork issue45

 8. Login to your Github account  and perform the following:
   a) verify that everything got uploaded OK
   b) submit a pull request to RuleML/deliberation-ruleml from your Github account.
-     If the RuleML repo already has a branch for Issue#45, submit your pull-request to that branch, otherwise submit to master.
+     If the RuleML repo already has a branch for issue45, submit your pull-request to that branch, otherwise submit to the 1.02 branch.

 9. The RuleML maintainer and/or other developers will make comments on your pull-request if anything needs to be changed.
-You can push new commits to your Issue#45 branch and they will automatically be added to the pull-request.
+You can push new commits to your issue45 branch and they will automatically be added to the pull-request.
-If your submission is accepted, the RuleML/Issue#45 branch will be merged with RuleML/master.
+If your submission is accepted, the RuleML/issue45 branch will be merged with RuleML/1.02, or possibly a later version.
-It will then be propagated on the master branch to all forks when Step #2 or Step #6 is executed by any user.
+It will then be propagated to all forks when Step #2 or Step #6 is executed by any user.

 [1]:http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository